 We often get asked if we have recipe suggestions for people who want to start incorporating more plant-based meals into their diet.
-The first thing we say is to veganize your favourites.
-Whatever it may be veganize your favourite meal, or at least the meal that gives you the most comfort.
-By doing it this way it still keeps you in your comfort zone while making a change.
-This is the sweet spot, or at least it was for us.
-We didn’t feel like we had to eat salads everyday just because we were vegan and we could still eat everything that we loved.
+The first thing we say is to veganize your favourites!
+Look for substitutes that you love of familiar foods and comfort meals.
+Whatever it may be, veganize your favourite meal and it will all come much easier.
+This allows you to stay in your comfort zone while making slow changes towards a plant based diet.

 Vegan Sticky Sesame Tofu